 Besides its great traditional pubs, which are famous for their brilliant traditional music scene, the village also offers visitors the opportunity to take a walk along the Cliffs of Moher Coastal Walk.

-The path along the way hugs the coast from the cliffs and on out to the Burren, which is home to a dramatic karst limestone plateau.
+The path along the way hugs the west coast from the cliffs and on out to the Burren, which is home to a dramatic karst limestone plateau.

 3. Clifden, County Galway, Bay Coast – the “Capital of Connemara”